Search results for:

 Now, another question about LAMP Stack:

 What is a Web Stack?

-A web stack, sometimes referred to as a solution stack or software stack, is a group of software that functions cohesively together for the purposes of web development.
+A web stack, sometimes referred to as a solution stack or software stack, is a group of software that functions cohesively for web development.

 Web stacks are convenient because dynamic websites can run on them without requiring anything else.
 All the pieces of a web stack come together to form a platform ideal for web development.
-Several highly-complex applications such as WordPress run on top of LAMP Stack.
-LAMP Stack and other stacks like it are very helpful when creating dynamic websites and large web applications in particular.
+Several highly complex applications such as WordPress run on top of LAMP Stack.
+LAMP Stack and other stacks like it are beneficial when creating dynamic websites and large web applications.

-LAMP Stack is sort of the poster child for web stacks because it is one of the oldest out there.
-Even after boatloads of other web stacks came to fruition, LAMP Stack was still used often to create a variety of websites and applications.
+LAMP Stack is the poster child for web stacks because it is one of the oldest out there.
+Even after boatloads of other web stacks came to fruition, LAMP Stack was still used often to create various websites and applications.

 LAMP Stack is known to be Efficacious, Strong, Reliable, Secure, and Adaptable.